isomerpages/nlb-biblioasia/_oct-to-dec-2012/Through His Eyes: Remembering Old Singapore Through the Poems of Edwin Thumboo.md

 Richardson, M. (1999, December 20).
 Singapore identity crisis?
 Youths would rather be white or Japanese. _International Herald Tribune_.
 Retrieved from Factiva via NLB’s [eResources](https://eresources.nlb.gov.sg/main/) website.

-Speech by Mr S. Dhanabalan at the launch of “Edwin Thumboo, Time-Travelling, A Poetry Exhibition", 29 September 2012.
+Speech by Mr S. Dhanabalan at the launch of “Edwin Thumboo, Time Travelling, A Poetry Exhibition”, 29 September 2012.

-Speech by Professor Edwin Thumboo at the launch of “Edwin Thumboo, Time Travelling, A&nbsp; poetry exhibition”.
-29 September 2012.
+Speech by Professor Edwin Thumboo at the launch of “Edwin Thumboo, Time Travelling, A Poetry Exhibition”, 29 September 2012.

 Tan, Y.L.
 (2001, May 2).
 Don’t demolish identity markers. _The Straits Times_. &nbsp;Retrieved from Factiva via NLB’s [eResources](https://eresources.nlb.gov.sg/main/) website.

 Yeoh, B., &amp; Kong, L. (1996).
-The notion of place in the construction in history, nostalgia and heritage in Singapore. _Singapore Journal of Tropical Geography_, 17 (1), 52–65.
+The notion of place in the construction in history, nostalgia and heritage in Singapore. _Singapore Journal of Tropical Geography, 17_(1), 52–65.

 #### **NOTES**